She Wore a Yellow Ribbon: Plot

+Things don't go as planned, the Indians are not contained and the women do not make their stage, remaining in grave danger.

-After apparently failing in both missions, Brittles returns with the troop to Fort Starke to retire.
-His lieutenants continue the mission in the field, joined by Brittles after "quitting the post and the Army".
-Unwilling to see more lives needlessly taken, Brittles takes it upon himself to try to make peace with his old friend Chief Pony That Walks.
-When that too fails, he devises a risky stratagem to avoid a bloody war by stampeding the renegades' horses out of their camp, forcing them to return to their reservation ... on foot, trailed at a discreet distance by Lt.
-Cohill's troop of cavalry.
+After the setbacks, Brittles returns with the troop to Fort Starke to retire.
+His lieutenants continue the mission in the field.

+Unwilling to see more lives needlessly lost, Brittles takes it upon himself to try to make peace through his old friend, Chief Pony That Walks.
+When that too fails, he devises a risky stratagem to avoid a bloody war.
+With just minutes left on his pocket watch before his retirement takes official effect, he orders the lieutenants to charge through the Indian encampment in the darkness and stampede their horses.
+The renegades have no recourse but to return to their reservation ... on foot, trailed at a discreet distance by Lt.
+Cohill's cavalry.

-Brittles is recalled to duty as Chief of Scouts with the rank of Lt.
-Colonel—a U.S. War Department order endorsed, he is pleased to see, by Gens.
-Phil Sheridan and William Tecumseh Sherman, and by President Ulysses S. Grant.
+Before he can depart, Brittles is recalled to duty as Chief of Scouts with the rank of Lt.
+Colonel – a U.S. War Department order endorsed, he is pleased to read aloud, by Gens.
+Phil Sheridan and William Tecumseh Sherman, and President Ulysses S. Grant.

 Olivia and Lt.
 Cohill become engaged.
-The film ends with the troop of cavalry trotting down the road on patrol.
+The Cavalry soldiers on.